 It would be best if you did a few key things to care for a variegated bear paw succulent.

-- First, make sure that the succulent receives bright, indirect light.
+- Make sure that the succulent receives bright, indirect light.
 This will help keep the leaves and flowers looking their best.

-- Additionally, make sure that the soil is kept moist but not wet.
+- Make sure that the soil is kept moist but not wet.

-- Finally, fertilize your succulent once or twice a year with a high-nitrogen fertilizer.
+- Fertilize your succulent once or twice a year with a high-nitrogen fertilizer.